 Hannah is a big arts and crafts fan, plays a few instruments and has a long repertoire of tot- friendly songs.
 Hannah is a scout leader and loves getting out into nature.

 Hannah has a BA in Hons in Drama Performance, as part of her degree she had to complete courses in Theatre in Education, child development theatre and community engagement theatre.
+She is also qualified in baby Sign Language and has SEND experience.
 Hannah has worked with children of all ages as a facilitator, a teacher and as a children’s performer.

 Sophia is a drama & arts facilitator as well as a language teacher.
 Sophia graduated in MA Applied Theatre from the Royal Central School of Speech and Drama, and is equipped with both academic and practical knowledge and is very empathetic.
 She loves engaging and facilitating young people as groups or individuals, using the arts to foster creativity, improve learning and boost confidence.

 Sophia loves engaging young people using drama, storytelling and creative writing as well as drawing, crafting and puppetry.